project-gemmi/gemmi/docs/mol.rst

   2 MONOMERIC

 As always, naming things is hard.
-Here, one chain from the original model can have a number of copies in the bio-assembly.
+Biological unit may contain a number of copies of one chain.
 Each copy needs to be named.
 Gemmi provides three options:

 - HowToNameCopiedChains.Dup (in C++: HowToNameCopiedChains::Dup) --
   simply leaves the original chain name in all copies,